 SYDNEY CHERRY BLOSSOM FESTIVAL, Auburn Botanic Gardens

-It was therefore hugely gratifying and exciting to see our hard work come together on such a beautiful day with such an appreciative audience.
+Outdoor gigs can be tricky beasts for choirs that benefit from naturally or purpose built acoustic spaces.
+It was therefore hugely gratifying and exciting to see our hard work come together on such a beautiful day with an overwhelmingly appreciative audience.
 Putting their bento boxes on hold, the enthusiastic crowd was in awe of the power of Taikoz, went selfie crazy with our Cosplay performers (Jenna, Roxanne and Alix) and joined our singers in a rousing final rendition of Astro Boy conducted by a budding youngster plucked from the crowd!

 Huge thanks to Dr Paul Smith from UNE, Parramatta who arranged the extraordinary pieces from Kingdom Hearts, Final Fantasy, Princess Mononoke and Astro Boy especially for River City Voices and this project.
 We hope to have more opportunities to perform it!